bormaxi8080/starred/README.md

 ## C++

+- [can1357/selene](https://github.com/can1357/selene) - Kernel-mode Paravirtualization in Ring 2, LLVM based linker, and some other things!
 - [psdoood/SteganoPass](https://github.com/psdoood/SteganoPass) - Password management through LSB image steganography.
 - [CapibaraZero/ArduinoPcap](https://github.com/CapibaraZero/ArduinoPcap) - A library for creating and sending .pcap files for Wireshark and other programms.
 - [CapibaraZero/EvilPortal](https://github.com/CapibaraZero/EvilPortal) - A captive portal for ESP32